astropy/specutils/docs/spectral_regions.rst

 ================

 A spectral region may be defined and may encompass one, or more, sub-regions.
-They are defined independently of a `~specutils.Spectrum1D` object in the sense that spectral regions like "near the Halpha line rest wavelength" have meaning independent of the details of a particular spectrum.
+They are defined independently of a `~specutils.Spectrum` object in the sense that spectral regions like "near the Halpha line rest wavelength" have meaning independent of the details of a particular spectrum.